NerdAdept/NerdAdept/README.md

 - 👋 Hi, I’m NerdAdept
-- 👀 I’m interested in Games and Programmation
-- 🌱 I’m currently learning C# and Python

 <!---
 NerdAdept/NerdAdept is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.